Facilities in the Sir Owen G Glenn Building

 We have created a culture of support, guidance and excitement to ensure that your learning and studying experience at the Business School is both positive and successful.

 Dedicated administrative staff work alongside students, academic staff and researchers to provide tutoring support, mentoring and advisory services.
 Regular career skill workshops and networking opportunities form part of our activities.
-Students have a dedicated study space on Level 1 within the Business Student Centre and the Tuakana administrative office is located next door.
+Students have a dedicated study space in Room 064 located on Level 0.

 Computing, email and other IT services